dflynn15/gulp-jasmine-phantom/README.md

 **Only use in combination with `integration: true`**

-Allows you to specify the Html runner that Jasmine uses **only** during integration tests.
+Allows you to specify the HTML runner that Jasmine uses **only** during integration tests.

 #### vendor